Our History

 and victories

-Since our founding in 2015, we’ve organized, built and won campaigns, and more.
+Katal was founded in 2015, and launched in early 2016.
+Since then, we’ve organized, built and won campaigns, provided trainings, and more.
 Here’s a summary of our history and victories to date.

 2025